-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Hotbit consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Hotbit consists of four parts: general info, fees, deposit methods and security.

-Hotbit is an exchange launched in January 2018 that offers trading in many very unusual cryptocurrencies.
+Hotbit is an exchange launched in January 2018 that offers trading in many very unusual cryptos.

 As far as we can tell, US-investors can trade here.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.